Benefits of a testamentary trust

 • You want to maintain some control over how family assets are used after your death

-• You have assets that generate ongoing income and want to benefit multiple family members
+• Some people have assets that generate ongoing income and wish to benefit multiple family members.

-• You're concerned about protecting inheritance from a relationship breakdown or legal disputes
+• Some people are concerned about protecting inheritance from a relationship breakdown or legal disputes.

-• You want to establish a framework that allows flexibility in how funds are distributed over time
+• Some people wish to establish a framework that allows flexibility in how funds are distributed over time.

 If a testamentary trust is not properly drafted or clearly explained in your will, disputes can arise later.
 Beneficiaries or potential beneficiaries may question the trustee's decisions, or there may be confusion about how assets should be distributed.
 Property settlement risks can emerge if a beneficiary's relationship ends after receiving funds, as the trust's structure may not have anticipated these complications.
-Taking time to set up your testamentary trust correctly helps reduce the likelihood of such conflicts.
+A testamentary trust that is set up in a particular way is sometimes associated with a reduced likelihood of such conflicts, though how each factor applies depends on the circumstances.

 What to consider